How to Make 3D Layered Greetings Cards with your Cricut

 Video tutorial: 3D layered cards with a Cricut

-Watch the video below to find out how to cut and assembly these pretty Cricut cards.
+Watch the video below to find out how to cut and assemble these pretty Cricut cards.
 Or, keep scrolling for a written tutorial.

 3D layered card materials